 What we measure

-Nielsen’s extensive experience in shopper research will help you deliver critical consumer insights to set you on the path to brand success.
+Nielsen’s extensive experience in qualitative research will help you deliver critical consumer insights to set you on the path to brand success.
 Our techniques will uncover why individual consumers shop as they do across a whole range of occasions and provide you with a richer understanding of shopper behaviour and category dynamics in-store.

 How we do it

-Our professionals are drawn from a wide range of backgrounds–some with marketing and advertising experience, others from specialties such as psychology and linguistics—but all with a diverse range of skills and perspectives.
+Our qualitative professionals are drawn from a wide range of backgrounds–some with marketing and advertising experience, others from specialties such as psychology and linguistics—but all with a diverse range of skills and perspectives.

-Using our cognitive shopper interviewing techniques, we can reveal why shoppers do the things they do and help you:
+Using our cognitive shopper interviewing techniques we can reveal why shoppers do the things they do and help you: